butaixianran/Blender-Vmd-Retargeting/README.md

 # Update Log:
+## 1.22.0
+* Re-map waist bone, now it is treated as a layer of hip bone, like center and groove bone.
+Also, when importing motion from vmd file directly, it gonna be on a different track on NLA.

 ## 1.21.0
 * When using a MMD model as motion source, upper body now is retargeted from MMD's final bone rotation in world space, not local space.
 Which means, it can handle layered MMD bones(Like shoulder P and twist bones) better.
 But addon's Arm rotation rate and euler plus won't work in this way any more.